strategic leadership skills

 Rather than specific to an occupation or position, these skills focus on the individual skills to help grow, sustain, and scale a business.
 Creative and innovative employees are strategic thinkers.

-While you can learn these skills in management workshops and career seminars, you can also foster these strategic skills through business-related projects.
 Therefore, it can be beneficial for people in any role at a company to develop these skills, even if they aren’t in leadership roles.

 The first set of strategic skills requires that you understand your business.
 Next, you can create value by knowing how to grow and scale your business.